htphong24/aspnet-core-react-example/WORKING.md

+## Build

+To publish the app, go to AspnetCoreSPA folder and run this command

+`dotnet publish AspnetCoreSPATemplate.csproj -o ../Publish`

 ## Assumptions

 The page is an Single Page App uses ASP.NET core and React.
 It loads data from a CSV files through API and display how many records are loaded.